-We are exploring how non-linearity in the climate system may interact with non-linearity in the global socio-economic system to potentially produce tipping points in the coupled together climate-socio-economic system.
-Our emphasis is on characterising the local consequences of climate tipping, including possibilities of adaptation and early-warning.
-We are analysing the potential link between climate and conflict through food insecurity or extreme weather events triggering disruption in food exports.
-We are analysing the robustness of European infrastructure, such as new renewable energy, to extreme climate.
+We have explored how non-linearity in the climate system may interact with non-linearity in the global socio-economic system to potentially produce tipping points in the coupled together climate-socio-economic system.
+Our emphasis was on characterising the local consequences of climate tipping, including possibilities of adaptation and early-warning.
+We also analysed the potential link between climate and conflict through food insecurity or extreme weather events triggering disruption in food exports.
+We looked at the robustness of European infrastructure, such as new renewable energy, to extreme climate.
 Assessing feedbacks to the energy system is a major advance in concept and methodology.

-- Characterise social impacts and economic costs of passing tipping points in 2, 4, 6° scenarios at different times at different levels of adaptation
+- We analysed social impacts and economic costs of passing tipping points in 2, 4 and 6°C scenarios at different times at different levels of adaptation

-- Combine this impacts information with assessment of the likelihood of different climate tipping points
+- We then combined this impacts information with assessment of the likelihood of different climate tipping points

-- Develop approaches to early-warning of tipping-point thresholds
+- We have developed approaches to early-warning of tipping-point thresholds

-- Develop adaptation and assess the limits of adaptation to tipping points
+- We looked at developing adaptation and assessing the limits of adaptation to tipping points

 - The data has been incorporated into HELIXscope visualisation tool